aaiken1/fin-data-analysis-text/_sources/intro.md

 [Coding for Economists](https://aeturrell.github.io/coding-for-economists/intro.html) is an excellent online book that discusses getting Python set up, importing and exploring your data, as well as more advanced econometrics topics that we won't get into here.
 But, if you're using STATA in another class, I recommend taking a look at what you can do for free in Python.
 You might not have that STATA license on the job!

 [Python Programming for Data Science](https://www.tomasbeuzen.com/python-programming-for-data-science/README.html) is another great, general resource.
-You'll find a discussion of the basics, along with a Python style guide for writing readable code, details and about NumPy and Pandas, and data wrangling.
+You'll find a discussion of the basics, along with a Python style guide for writing readable code, details and about NumPy and Pandas, and tips for data wrangling and cleaning.

 While neither of these guides are finance-related, *per se*, both cover material that will come up in any sort of data science project.
 I thank the authors for making these resources available and I use examples from them in my notes.